 Chicken Korma Curry Soup with Homemade Flat Bread

-A really tasty soup for a wintry evening.
+A really tasty Indian spiced soup, ideal for a wintery evening.

 - Makes : 2-3 |

 - Difficulty: easy

 handful of coriander, stalks finely chopped and leaves kept aside for garnish

 2 handfuls of cashew nuts, chopped

 2 C (500 ml) chicken stock